 MD/Master of Science in Translational Research (MSTR)

-The MD/Master of Science in Translational Research (MD/MSTR) program is designed to provide Perelman medical students with in-depth instruction in the fundamental skills, methodology, and principles necessary to be a well trained junior investigator.
-Upon successful completion of the program, graduates are expected to have developed a strong foundation in the fundamental techniques of translational research.
-The program will produce junior clinical researchers who are knowledgeable about the complex issues associated with conducting sound clinical research.
+The MD/Master of Science in Translational Research (MD/MSTR) program is designed to provide Perelman medical students with in-depth instruction in the fundamental skills, methodology, and principles necessary to be a well trained translational investigator.
+Upon successful completion of the program, graduates are expected to have developed a strong foundation in the fundamental techniques of translational research and should be able to apply contemporary research tools to clinically relevant areas of investigation.
+The program aims to produce junior translational researchers who are knowledgeable about the complex issues associated with conducting sound translational research

 Please note that the following guidelines apply only to Perelman medical students.
 The program is not open to medical students from other institutions.